 There are numerous health insurance companies that sell private Medicare plans, and among the more well-known carriers are Cigna and UnitedHealthcare.

 Both companies sell Medicare Advantage (Medicare Part C) plans, Medicare Part D prescription drug plans and Medicare Supplement Insurance plans (also called Medigap).

-In this review, we compare Cigna vs. UnitedHealthcare Medicare plans to aid in your shopping search.
+In this review, we compare UnitedHealthcare (part of UnitedHealth group) vs. Cigna Medicare plans to aid in your shopping search.

 Every year, Medicare evaluates plans using a 5-star rating system.
 The Centers for Medicare & Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans – and the insurance companies that provide them – across a number of quality metrics such as customer satisfaction and patient outcomes.

 For 2023, UnitedHealthcare earned an overall rating of 4.2 stars for its Medicare Advantage plans that include drug coverage while Cigna earned a 4.1-star rating for both its Medicare Advantage and Medicare Part D plans.1 Three stars is considered average, and four stars is above average.